 Winters can be cold (17 to 43 degrees), with heavy snow in northern Ohio near Lake Erie.
 The state is often known for its “snow belt” in the northern part of the state around the Cleveland area and milder temperatures in the middle.

-Ohio is committed to providing a quality education to students of all levels.
-Current school rankings (elementary, middle and high schools), campus and district zoning/location maps, information and reviews are available online for parents moving to Ohio:
+Ohio is committed to providing quality education to students of all levels.
+Current school rankings (elementary, middle and high schools), campus and district zoning/location maps, information, and reviews are available online for parents moving to Ohio: